iSassiUK/learning_http/README.md

   - `git commit -m 'README.md +Some basics about GIT and MD'` Not yet on the sever, only on client
   - `git push` Now it's on the server!

 And now you see this new version of the README!
+This add-commit-push can be done using a GUI or via command line